Karmel Kandreva

-Carmelo Candreva (1931–1982) was an Arbëresh writer and poet.
+Karmel Kandreva (Carmelo Candreva; 1931–1982) was an Arbëresh writer and poet.

 He was born in Cerzeto (Qanë) in Calabria, Italy.
 Among his published works is a study Didactic test in a bilingual Arberesh environment, about the right of the Arberesh people to cultivate their own language and to have it taught at schools.

 He also published several poetical volumes.